About

 NOT AVAILABLE FOR DOWNLOAD

-Gearhaed was supposed to be a small scale mech game akin to MechWarrior 2 but with Armored Core/Ghost in the Shell PS1-esque combat, aiming for more of a mid-90s esque style with it's PS1/early MS-DOS 3D graphics.
+Gearhaed was supposed to be a small scale mech game akin to MechWarrior 2, Shattered Steel, Armored Core, etc. It was aiming for more of a mid-90s esque style with it's PS1/early MS-DOS 3D graphics.
 It was scrapped because I wanted it to be small scale and simple, but I got too ambitious with it and I scrapped it because of that.

 Flatzone Maximus